WavePlayz/Script-API/README.md

 ```
 ##### Native modules

-As of 1.19.0.27 we got three native modules to work with
+As of 1.19.0.27 we got 5 native modules to work with
 - `mojang-gametest`
 - `mojang-minecraft`
 - `mojang-minecraft-ui` (1.18.20.21+)